BSSB33/machine_learning/README.md

 This lab was spearated from this repository, but it can be found here: Link to the DSC-Lab repository [DSC-Lab Link](https://github.com/BSSB33/DSC-Lab/)
 The Paper/Report Is available here [Lab Report/Paper](https://github.com/BSSB33/DSC-Lab/blob/main/Data_Science_Lab___Paper_2021.pdf)

+### Data Mining Subject at UniTrento:
+During the semester, a recommendation system had to be implemented.
+I used collaborative filtering.
+All the files can be found in this repository.
+The Report is available here [Data Mining Report](https://github.com/BSSB33/machine_learning/blob/main/Data%20Mining/Data_Mining_Final_Project_2022.pdf)

 ### Learning/Practice Materials
 Additional data, class materials for Machine Learning:
 - ELTE Software for Advanced Machine Learning (Class Materials + Assignment)